HaoNLe/CalHacks4.0/README.md

 ## Description
 1. Use machine learning to predict what restaurants the user would like to try in a new area based off of:
-   - Past choices (manually input your favorite places to eat + gathered data through app usage)
+   - Images the user selects - We choose images from random restaurants in the area and label them
+   - Use image recognition to label the images
+   - From these labels form a model and import images from random restaurants
+   - Choose a restaurant based on label/model score
+   - Improve model with user feedback
+   - Use OpenTable to Reserve tables at the selected restaurant
+   - Google Location (only show results that are within a radius)
    - (optional) Personality data (IBM Watson API)
-   - Google Location (only show results that are within a radius)
    - (optional) Can check weather so hot noodle place for cold day, ice cream for hot day etc.

 2. Front End User-Flow